FuseByExample/external-mq-fabric-client/fabric-ha-setup.md

 do it even faster by executing some Fuse Fabric commands from the FMC command line.
 Information about Fuse Fabric is located here.
 Docs on the commands we'll use are here.

+This example project also includes a script of all the console commands used below that you can run *after* you've created a fabric using the `fabric:create` command above.
+The script is located in [setup-ha-fabric-mq.txt](./scripts/setup-ha-fabric-mq.txt).

+    shell:source file:///absolute/path/to/external-mq-fabric-client/scripts/setup-ha-fabric-mq.txt

 Lets start by creating two containers to hold a master/slave broker pair for an East region, and two containers to hold a master/slave